RobEthiChor: Automated Context-aware Ethics-based Negotiation for Autonomous Robots: Evaluation

 \subsection{EQ1 \& EQ2: Negotiation scenarios}

-To realize the negotiation scenarios for \textit{EQ1} and \textit{EQ2}, we defined a set of 12 dispositions that concern the tasks involved in the resource contention scenarios, plus 27 possible user status conditions that activate the defined dispositions.
+To realize the negotiation scenarios for \textit{EQ1} and \textit{EQ2}, we defined a set of 17 dispositions that concern the tasks involved in the resource contention scenarios, plus 27 possible user status conditions that activate the defined dispositions.
 Starting from this common ground, we created 10 different \textit{personas}, each representing a potential user, by eliciting their status and ethical preferences.
-Then, we built (i) the context models for the two negotiation contexts (i.e., the airport and the hospital) and, for each persona, (ii) an ethical profile that considers possibly varying dispositions for different contexts (by aptly assigning context-related grades to the dispositions, as in Table~\ref{tab:ethical_profile}), and (iii) a user status (by setting to \textit{true} the values associated with their conditions).
-By enumerating all the possible combinations of pairs of users (45 pairs), we manually built a ground truth by associating the expected negotiation outcome with each pair of users for each of the two negotiation contexts, according to their profiles and statuses.
+Then, we built (i) the context models for the two negotiation contexts (i.e., the airport and the hospital) and, for each persona, (ii) an ethical profile that considers possibly varying dispositions for different contexts (by aptly assigning context-related grades to the dispositions, as in Table~\ref{tab:ethical_profile}), and (iii) a user status (by setting to \textit{true} the values associated with their conditions). \ins{Figure~\ref{fig:persoas_overview} reports two of the defined personas (Alice and Bob).
+We provided a card for each persona summarizing the persona's characterizing traits, a description of the needs as a system user, and the conditions (i.e., the user status) in the two negotiating contexts.
+The figure also reports the ethical profiles built for the two personas, showing the grades assigned to each of the dispositions in the airport (A) and hospital (H) contexts.} By enumerating all the possible combinations of pairs of users (45 pairs), we manually built a ground truth by associating the expected negotiation outcome with each pair of users for each of the two negotiation contexts, according to their profiles and statuses.
 Then, we ran the negotiation for each of the pairs and repeated the runs four times per each context (45 possible pairs, 180 runs per context).
 The logs obtained after running the simulations were analyzed and compared with the ground truth to assess whether the system's behavior reflects the user's expectations and to measure the time required for running the negotiation.